SOS-SonsOfSwe/Marvin-PoC/README.md

 # PoC-Marvin

-Proof of concept of the Marvin project by Red Babel developed by the Sons of Swe team.
+Proof of concept of the Marvin project developed by the Sons of Swe team for Red Babel.

 ## Getting Started